African American Monument at Little Falls Church Street Cemetery

-The African American Monument in the Church Street Cemetery is an upside-down stone tree stump
+Did you know that the African American Monument in the Church Street Cemetery is an upside-down stone tree stump.

 Furthermore, the former Mayor of Little Falls, Robert Peters committed the City of Little Falls to this project.
 He believed it would be an honor for the city of Little Falls to get involved in a project that brought awareness to the African Americans who were buried in Church Street Cemetery who had been forgotten.
 Residents started becoming aware about this section of the cemetery through the newspaper publications.
 Then the Board of Public Works and the Common Council approved the project to move forward.